The Battle of The Somme 1916

 Thousands more died when company commanders ordered attacks through the few holes in German barbed-wire entanglements.
 These holes provided perfect targets for German machine-gunners who only had keep guns pointed on the holes and their triggers squeezed.

 The only solid success of the five-months of carnage was the extraordinary courage and endurance of the troops and their junior officers at the front.
 Life expectancy for officers at The Somme (and at the Third Battle of Ypres 'Wipers') was a few weeks.
 Life expectancy for their men was a couple of months.

 The Statistics are appalling.
 The battles of The Somme, gained a crescent of shattered, uninhabitable land about 16 miles deep at its widest point all of which was later lost again.
 This 'gain' cost 420,000 British casualties, 200,000 French casualties (the French having supported the battles on the southern tip of the front around the River Somme) and an estimated 500,000 German casualties.
-The first day of the main offensive on 1st July 1916 resulted in more than 60,000 British casualties alone almost 20.000 of them killed more than any other day in British military history.
+The first day of the main offensive on 1st July 1916 resulted in more than 60,000 British casualties alone almost 20,000 of them killed more than on any other day in British military history.

 Those wanting simple, reasonably-priced accommodation, should consider 'Au Coin du Feu' in the tiny village of Heilly (about 7 miles west of Albert and about 1 mile south of the main road from Amiens to Albert).
 Until 1999 it was offering a warm welcome, pleasant and simple rooms in converted stables and excellent cooking all at very reasonable prices (tel: +33 3 2240 6104).
 From here the entire Somme 'front' is within a radius of 10-12 miles (check that it is still operating B&B facilities).